tahsen112/RPS/README.md

-# Roke Peper Scissors Gane
+# Roke Peper Scissors Game

 simple game, you can play it alone or with your friend.